leverdeterre/shakeMyApps-appScan-blog/_posts/2022-08-27-crypto-bitcoin-wallet-apps.md

 | {% imagesize /assets/images/ios-apps/etoro money.webp:img?width=50 alt='Etoro Money app icon' %} eToro Money                                  | 3                 | 😡 (.xml,.json,.js)        | 😡                         | 😡 (NSAppTransportSecurity)                        |
 | {% imagesize /assets/images/ios-apps/binance.webp:img?width=50 alt='Binance app icon' %} Binance: Buy Bitcoin & Crypto                        | 3                 | 😡 (.json, .js, .txt))       | 😡                          | 😡  (NSAppTransportSecurity)                       |

-- MetaMask is over the other, we only detect some .cer & .der files which can be usefull for security validation.
+- MetaMask is over the other, we only detect some .cer & .der files which can be usefull for security validation
 - Lot of Apps are exposing apiKeys & critical tokens inside readable sources (Info.plist for example)
-- Too much Apps are updating the NSAppTransportSecurity parameters to reduce the security checks.
+- Too much Apps are updating the NSAppTransportSecurity ... this parameter reduce the App security
 - I would consider Apps to be more secure because alternatives create more data inside "readable" format (.json, .txt, .js, .yml).
 Those files can contains important data.
 {: .notice--warning}